 7. Fels Naptha Soap Spray

-As one of the best ant killers, this is a very strong spray that can burn any plants it accidentally comes into contact with.
+This is a very strong spray that can burn any plants it accidentally comes into contact with.
 You need just two ingredients to make it, and you can get this soap from almost any store.
 If you can’t find it, Amazon has it, and they’ll ship it straight to your door.
 You’ll need:

 - 4 cups of water